rebecaverasa/Comunicacao_Microsservicos/README.md

 `docker-compose up --build`

-Para ignorar os logs, adicione a flag `-d`.
+To ignore the logs, add the flag `-d`.